nullmames/docker-extract/UBUNTU_DEPLOYMENT.md

    > - Your text editor is using spaces (not tabs)
    > - There are no extra spaces at the beginning of any line
    > - You copied the entire text including the first `version:` line

+   > **Note about image tags**: The example uses the `latest` tag, which is always available.
+For production deployments, you might want to use a specific version tag (e.g., `v1.0.4`) once you've tested it works with your configuration.

 3. **Alternatively, download the file directly**